Canada Education System

 University or College Selection: An international student is recommended to a study program that has been approved from the Post-Graduate Work Permit Program as it provides the applicant with work opportunities to international students with high chances of permanent residency.

-Special Education: The students who require extra attention and face struggle in school, for those Canada offers numerous programs that assess these children and offer required assistance.
+Special Education: The students who require extra attention and face struggle in school, for Canada offers numerous programs that assess these children and offer required assistance.

-Essentially, Canadian schools follow holistic approach and provide a support system at school to ensure students’ social as well as academic well-being.
+Essentially, Canadian schools follow a holistic approach and provide a support system at school to ensure students’ social as well as academic well-being.